sato-trade/SATO-contracts/README.md

 # Oracle

 The core contract related to the price oracle.
-This contract receives price updates from the Uniswap Oracle(s), and regularly works with the SATO policy to trigger rebases.
+This contract receives price updates from the SwapAll Oracle(s), and regularly works with the SATO policy to trigger rebases.